Gmail only: Upload encryption keys for client-side encryption

 In the list of users, users who have been provisioned S/MIME have an expiration date listed under S/MIME Expiration.

 You can use the to delete the identity/user pairing, which you send to Google by using cURL REST calls.
-To do so, follow these steps
+To delete a user's S/MIME identity/user pairing from Google, follow these steps:

 Go to Deployed Services > Google Workspace CSE (Client-side Encryption).